DanDreadless/Vault1337/README.md

 > Vault1337 is being built using the Django framework to enable me to create a repository for malware and utilise Python3 to perform static analysis on samples.

-> It is likely this will be better suited to run on Linx rather than Windows in order to take advantage of Linux static analysis capabilities
+> Currently being developed on Windows but it is likely this will be better suited to run on Linx rather than Windows in order to take advantage of Linux static analysis capabilities

 ## TODO